Mary Hegarty

 Biography

-Mary Hegarty received her BA and MA from University College Dublin, Ireland.
-She worked as a research assistant for three years at the Irish national educational research centre before attending Carnegie Mellon, where she received her Ph.D. in Psychology in 1988.
-She has been on the faculty of the Department of Psychological & Brain sciences, UCSB since then.
-The author of over 100 articles and chapters on spatial cognition, diagrammatic reasoning, and individual differences, she is a fellow of the American Psychological Society, a former Spencer Postdoctoral Fellow, and the former chair of the governing board of the Cognitive Science Society.
-She is Associate Editor of Journal of Experimental Psychology: Applied and TopiCS in Cognitive Science and is on the editorial board of Learning and Individual Differences and Spatial Cognition and Computation.
-Her current research is funded by the National Science Foundation.
+Mary Hegarty is a Distinguished Professor in the Department of Psychological & Brain Sciences at the University of California, Santa Barbara.
+She was educated at University College Dublin, where she received her BA and MA from and at Carnegie Mellon, where she received her Ph.D. in Psychology.
+She has been on the faculty of the Department of Psychological & Brain sciences, UCSB since 1988.
+Her research interests are in spatial cognition, broadly defined, including individual differences, human navigation and diagrammatic reasoning.
+She is a fellow of the American Association for the Advancement of Science, the Association for Psychological Science, a former Spencer Postdoctoral Fellow and former Chair of the governing board of the Cognitive Science Society.
+She has served as Associate Editor of Journal of Experimental Psychology: Applied and TopiCS in Cognitive Science and is on the editorial board of Spatial Cognition and Computation and Journal of Experimental Psychology: Applied.
+She is the director of UCSB’s Research Center for Virtual Environments and Behavior (RECVEB) and served for six years as Associate Dean of the Graduate Division.
+Her current research is funded by the National Science Foundation, Office of Naval Research and Army Research Office.

 Research